-I’m a bustling college student who usually can’t find enough time to prepare her own food, until I realized that late-night pizzas and fast foods are taking their toll on me.
+I’m a bustling college student who usually can’t find enough time to prepare her food until I realized that late-night pizzas and fast foods are taking their toll on me.
 I wanted to try a healthy diet with whole grains and rice.
-Being a stickler for reheating frozen foods, can I just cook quinoa and freeze it for a month’s worth?
+Being a stickler for reheating frozen foods, can I just cook the quinoa and freeze it for a month’s worth?

 Quinoa, the Incan “mother of all grains”, is technically a seed.
 With its complete proteins and gluten-free properties, it’s no wonder that everyone wanted it as a superfood.

 Quinoa may be preserved and frozen in whatever form, though cooked quinoa may have a shorter shelf life.
 It will stay good in the fridge for up to 5 days.
 You may freeze it indefinitely, of course.
 But for best quality, freeze it only up to 2 months and consume it within that time frame.

 Can You Freeze Cooked Quinoa

 Cooking quinoa in batches ahead of time is the popular method of people who wants to save time, the same way that instant food manufacturers do.